 The same things apply to themes and plugins also.

 I understand that budget is one of the most important assets of a website.
-Specially when you are a beginner and not earning anything from the website.
+Especially when you are a beginner and not earning anything from the website.
 But it is not as important as your website security.

 What is the point of saving some money on the cost of your website security?